nickbrandt/GitLab/doc/getting-started/subscription.md

 Future purchases will use the information in this section.
 The email listed in this section is used for the Customers Portal login and for license related email communication.

+### Self-Managed: Apply Your License File

+After purchase, the license file is sent to the email address tied to the Customers portal account, which needs to be [uploaded to the GitLab instance](../user/admin_area/license.md#uploading-your-license).

 ### Link Your GitLab.com Account with Your Customers Portal Account

 NOTE: **Note:** This is *required* for GitLab.com subscriptions.